tdilauro/Simplified-wiki/OPDSExtensions.md

 It's theoretically possible for an identifier to refer to more than one book. (e.g. ISBNs get reused).
 What happens then?

 The URLs to this service can get incredibly long.
 For the sake of maximum compatibility with different web gateways I'd like to specify a way to do lookups over POST.
-This would probably involve POSTing a document of media type "text/uri-list" to /lookup.
+This would probably involve POSTing a document of media type "text/uri-list" to the lookup URL.